-- □ Immediate family members ages 15 years of age or younger may only be assigned light, nonhazardous work only if does not interfere with compulsory school. - □ Immediate family members ages 16 17 cannot be assigned any DOL hazardous tasks (Appendix 1- List A) or other restricted tasks (Appendix 1 List B).
+Immediate family members ages 15 years of age or younger may only be assigned light, nonhazardous work only if does not interfere with compulsory school.
+Immediate family members ages 16 - 17 cannot be assigned any DOL hazardous tasks (Appendix A- List A) or other restricted tasks (Appendix A - List B).
+Ensure that a responsible adult is always present and supervising the child's work, and that you follow regulations on the number of hours a child is permitted to work.
+9 Furthermore, children are not permitted to work at night.